adamchainz/django-htmx/docs/source/middleware.rst

 ``triggering_event: Any | None``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The deserialized JSON representtation of the event that triggered the request if
+The deserialized JSON representation of the event that triggered the request if
 it exists, or ``None``.
 This header is set by the `event-header htmx extension
 <https://htmx.org/extensions/event-header/>`__, and contains details of the DOM
 event that triggered the request.